wes-spinks/NC-DMV-Scraper/README.md

 It uses selenium to scrape appointment locations, dates, and times, from https://skiptheline.ncdot.gov/.

+I strongly recommend you set it up yourself, but if you are entirely unwilling to do that ( even though it is quite easy ), you could reach out to me ( tommy092464_62746 on discord, or via github issues ) and pay me like 5 bucks and ill host it for you for however long you need, with absolutely no uptime gurantees ( e.g. if my power, or internet go out, that sucks for you. ).

 In order to set it up, you must first install python, selenium, and the selenium geckodriver